Author's Note:

 'Guess I got my lives back, after all,' said Kuro smugly.
 'And you mind your own business – wait, what's happening with you?!'

-The Assistant gasped as he looked at Grace, and then at the banshees, who were turning into beautiful women as soon as the balls of light rushed into them.
+The Assistant gasped as he looked at Grace, and then at the banshees, who was turning into beautiful women as soon as the balls of light rushed into them.
 'YOU TOOK MY LIFE AWAY!?!!
 YOU WILL DIE!'

 Azel stepped in front of her.
 'And I will die protecting her if I have to!'